threefoldfoundation/tft/bsc/bridges/stellar/readme.md

 ## Running the bridge

+### Geth light client

+The bridge requires a bsc geth light client ( private instance).

+The easiest way to do is is using the [docker image in this repository](./bsc-docker/README.md).

+### Build and run

 To Build the bridge see the [buildinstructions](./building.md).

 Following parameters can be set when starting the bridge: